-Results from (Table 2), it showed that, the 'coefficient of determination' or R for this 15 variables model is about 91 %.
+Results from (Table 2), it showed that, the 'coefficient of determination' or R2 for this 15 variables model is about 91 %.
 The results showed that the existence of a strong linear relationship between the dependent and independent variables.
 To avoid any coincidence in this finding, ANOVA analysis was done.
-Prior to analyzing using the ANOVA to determine the significance status of the hypothesis whether there is an over-fitting of independent variables are included.
+Prior to analyzing using the ANOVA to determine the significance status of the hypothesis whether there is an over-fitting of independent variables computed by the factor analysis due to many variables are included.
 In case of over-fitting, this model will perform poorly when applied to a new sample drawn from the same population.